Hyperproof/hypersync-sdk/doc/002-dev-workflow.md

 3. Click on the **Automations** tab.
 4. Click the **+New Hypersync** button.

 At this point the New Hypersync wizard will appear.
 All of the built-in Hypersyncs will be shown at the top of the first page.
 If you scroll down you should see the custom Open Library Hypersync app at the bottom of the list.
 You can use this new app icon to build a new Hypersync.

 1. Click the **Open Library** icon.
 2. On the **Create Connection** page, click **Next**.

 > Because the Open Library API is anonymous, there is no need for you to provide any credentials like you will in most other Hypersyncs.

-3. Choose **Books by Author** as the proof type.
+5. Choose **Books by Author** as the proof type.
-4. Type "Gibson, William" into the search field.
+6. Type "Gibson, William" into the search field.
-5. Choose "William F. Gibson" from the **Author** list.
+7. Choose "William F. Gibson" from the **Author** list.
-6. Click **Next**.
-7. On the **Configure Workflow** page, choose **New Files**.
 8. Click **Next**.
+9. On the **Configure Workflow** page, choose **New Files**.
+10. Click **Next**.
-9. Click **Save and Sync**.
+11. Click **Save and Sync**.

 At this point your custom app will retrieve the list of books written by William F. Gibson and then generate a PDF showing you those books.